coskundeniz/eksisozluk/README.md

 eksisozluk
 ==========

-A command line program to get popular topics from http://eksisozluk.com
+A command line program to get topics from http://eksisozluk.com

 Information
 -----------

-This script parses popular topics from eksisozluk.com, gets selected topics from user, and prints entries for selected topics.
+This script parses topics from eksisozluk.com, gets selected topics from user, and prints entries for selected topics.
 Topics can be saved as favourite and entries from this topics can be read later.
 Also selected entries can be saved.
-If "e" is entered, program ends.
 It was written with Python3.

 Requirements
 ------------